adamsilver/adamsilver.io-jekyll/_posts/2014-09-09-javascript-inheritance.md

 title:  "Javascript inheritance"
 date:   2014-09-09 09:00:59
 categories: js
+description: Javascript inheritance is an often overcomplicated endeavour.
+Here is an extremely powerful yet simple technique for doing so.
 ---

 Javascript inheritance is useful with regard to code [reuse](http://javascript.crockford.com/inheritance.html).
 Unfortunately, ECMAScript doesn't provide an *inherit* function natively, so we will need to create one.
 This article documents a simple and powerful technique.